assyrianic/CompTutoringNotes/TutoringNotesForJava.md

 `2 * 2` -> This expression is the multiplication of two integers, the type of the expression will thus be an integer type result.
 The result of course will be an `int`.

-`2 * 2.0` -> this expression is the multiplication of an integer (left) and a floating-point value (right), the type of the expression will be a floating-point result type and this is because mixing integers with floating-points, in an expression, are defined to result in a floating-point type.
-In this case, the `2` integer is converted to `2.0` then multiplied with the other `2.0`.
+`2 * 2.0` -> this expression is the multiplication of an integer (left) and a floating-point value (right), the type of the expression will be a floating-point result and this is because mixing integers with floating-points, in an expression, are defined to result in a floating-point type.
+In this case, the `2` integer is converted to `2.0` then multiplied with the other `2.0` thus roughly yielding a floating-point type value of `4.0`.

-`a >= 5` -> this expression is a comparison (greater-than-or-equal to) between a variable and an integer, the expression will thus result as a `boolean` type since the only posibility is whether `a` is greater-than-or-equal to `5` or not.
+`a >= 5` -> this expression is a comparison (greater-than-or-equal-to) between a variable and an integer, the expression's result will be a `boolean` type since the only posibility is whether `a` actually is greater-than-or-equal-to `5` or not.

 Mixing data types where one type is larger in bits/bytes than the others usually results in an expression where the type is the largest sized data type.
 IE mixing `long` (64-bit) and `int` (32-bit) in an expression will give a result that is a `long` type.